 There were more similarities between my first GlideCycle and mountain bike experiences.
 I was learning a new sport once again, requiring different muscle groups and a new set of skills.
 It brought flashbacks of my first experience Mountain Biking up a 4 mile, approximately 1 hour climb, which required 22 rest stops the very first attempt and wasn’t exactly what I would call a fun experience.
 For some reason, I decided to attempt the same climb weeks later with 12 rest breaks, then 4, and was very excited several weeks later, when I could complete the climb with only 2 rest stops in 50 minutes.
 Finally, the climb started to become fun and I was addicted to mountain biking.
 For the next 22 years, I was able to complete the same climb without any rest stops but never would have believed it was possible that very first day.
 It also took a year to become skilled enough to ride entire trails downhill.
 Similarly, in GlideCycling, I found the more skill I developed, the more fun I had as the GlideCycle became a flowing extension of my body (my Avatar).

-Somewhere, after 4-6 weeks of GlideCycling, everything started to come together.
+Somewhere, after 4-6 weeks of GlideCycling 3 to 5 times per week, everything started to come together.
 Seat and strap adjustments became easy while my running stride was smooth, powerful and fast.
 Within 6 weeks and a little practice, hill climbing improved.
 Who could believe that a 22 mile run would take me under 2 ½ hours and feel energizing?
-Or that I could climb 8-10 miles up a steep mountain road and enjoy the workout?
+Or that I could climb 8-10 miles up a steep mountain road (4500 foot elevation gain) and enjoy the workout?
 With my new found freedom, I also began running on trails and beaches again.
 What a great feeling.

 Even today, the more I GlideCycle, the stronger and more fit I feel, especially in the legs, core, back and postural muscles.
-The usual postexercise pain and suffering just doesn’t happen.
-Years of debilitating, chronic knee and hip inflammation is virtually gone from over 2,000 miles of unweighted exercise on the GlideCycle™.
+The usual post-exercise pain and suffering just doesn’t happen.
+Years of debilitating, chronic knee and hip inflammation were virtually gone after my first 2,000 miles of unweighted exercise on the GlideCycle™.
 Three years of back weakness and discomfort has greatly improved enough to notice increases in pain free motion and lifting.
 Thanks to the GlideCycle I am back again – no more downward spiral.
 Oh, and anyone who wants to keep up with me better get a GlideCycle™.